 at Theale Green School, Church Street, Theale, Berkshire RG7 5DA

-organised by Berkshire Family History Society, with support from Berkshire Record Office and findmypast.co.uk
+organised by Berkshire Family History Society, with support from Berkshire Record Office and findmypast

-Nick Barratt will head the list of around a dozen leading speakers from academia and the world of professional genealogy.
+Nick Barratt heads your team of around a dozen leading speakers from academia and the world of professional genealogy.

 Ranging over the years 1900 to 1939, their themes include military history, education, suffrage, healthcare, migration, domestic servants, photography/costume, adoption and twentieth century research and resources.

-These talks will bring UK social, economic and community history together with key genealogical sources and materials to help you to place the lives of your ancestors in the context of the changing years in which they lived.
-Features of the conference will include:
+These talks bring UK social, economic and community history together with key genealogical sources and materials to help you to place the lives of your ancestors in the context of the changing times in which they lived.
+Features of the conference include:

-- talks on key topics in the main hall (seating for up to 200)
+- talks on key topics in the main hall (seating up to 200)

 - parallel talks and discussion workshops in smaller groups (around 30)

-- expert advice desks—among them photographic/costume dating, military research and memorabilia, and session-linked help and advice with your family history research
+- expert advice desks—giving you access to photographic/costume dating, military research and memorabilia, and session-linked help and advice with your family history research

-Lunch is included in the registration fee and there is free parking.
+Lunch is included in your registration fee and there is free parking.

 You will be asked to indicate your session preferences and priority will be given in accordance with the date when your booking is received.

 There is an associated visits programme too.
-Visits take place during the coming year from February 2014 onwards.
-These will also be bookable and open to both members and non-members.
+Visits take place during the year from February onwards.
+These must be pre-booked and are open to both members and non-members.